-In 2000, there were 394 people employed in the Town of Hull.
-A breakdown of employment by industry is shown below.
-Data show that most people were employed in the Self-Employed / Farm sector, with 330 employees.
-Commercial is the second largest employment industry with 61 workers.
+Table 11-2 provides a breakdown of employment located in the Town of Brighton.
+Data show that most employment is in the Self-Employed / Farm sector, with 323 employees.
+The "Other" sector is the second largest with 39 workers.

 Table 11-2: Population and Employment by Sector, 2000